skasslatter/UnitTesting/testing-CH2-understanding-test-file.md

 ## Extra functions

--  The `afterEach` will run after the test has completed.
+-  The `afterEach` method will run after the test has completed.
 This can be used to clear data or processes at the end of a `it` so every test will start 'fresh'.
-- The `afterAll` will run after all the `it` have been completed.
+- The `afterAll` method will run after all the `it` have been completed.
 This can be used to clear data or processes at the end all your test in that file so every test will start 'fresh'.
-- The `beforeAll` will run before all the test in that file.
+- The `beforeAll` method will run before all the test in that file.
-- The `toEqual` check if the variable equals the given paramator.
+- The `toEqual` method check if the variable equals the given paramator.
 E.g. `expect(myArray).toEqual([1,2,3])`
-- The `toBeFalsy` checks if the variable is false
+- The `toBeFalsy` method checks if the variable is false
-- The `toBeNull` check if the variable is null
+- The `toBeNull` method check if the variable is null

 For any other methods you can refrence the [Jamine documentation](https://jasmine.github.io/)